 An individual may regain eligibility after a three year grace period.

 A varsity athlete may not participate in the same intramural activity that they received their varsity letter in during the same academic semester their varsity sport occurs.
 For example, an athlete who earns a soccer letter in the fall may not participate in intramural soccer in the fall.
 An athlete who letters in basketball may not participate in basketball in the fall or the spring as their sports season occurs in both academic semesters.

-All intramural participants who also compete for a club sport in the same sport must enter to play in the A league and a maximum of two club players may participate on any one team.
+All intramural participants who also compete for a club sport in the same sport must enter to play in the Competitive league.